Greensboro's Carolina Theatre to reopen with concerts for small audiences

 This event is being videotaped for rebroadcast online at a later date.
 Concert-goers' entry acknowledges consent to use their image should it be captured on video during the performance.

-The Ghostlight Concerts series is named for the tradition of keeping one light lit on stage to keep the spirit of theatre alive.
+The Ghostlight Concerts series is named for the tradition of keeping one light lit on stage to keep the spirit of theater alive.

 Now that ghost light will be replaced by five live performances on weekends in October.